 Lot and contract size

-Lot refers to a measurement of the quantity at which orders are counted.
-Typically, a standard lot is equal to 100 000 units of the base currency but a variety of lot types exist:
+The term "lot" refers to the quantity at which orders are counted.
+A standard lot is typically equal to 100 000 units of the base currency, but there are several lot types available:

 - Standard lot: 1 lot = 100 000 units